MicrosoftDocs/Advertising-docs/BingAds/bingads-12/reporting-service/goalsandfunnelsreportrequest.md

 ms.author: eur
 description: Defines a goals and funnels report request.
 ---
+> [!IMPORTANT]
+> This Bing Ads API Version 12 preview documentation is subject to change.
 # GoalsAndFunnelsReportRequest Data Object - Reporting

-> [!IMPORTANT]
-> This v12 preview documentation is subject to change.

 Defines a goals and funnels report request.
 Use this report to discover whether your audience completes each step through the land, browse, prospect, and conversion pages of your website.
 For example, you can use this report to determine the step that users leave the conversion funnel, so that you can improve or remove that step to increase the chance that the user will continue to the next step.

 You can request spend, revenue, assists, conversions, and conversion steps of your websites.
 Once downloaded, this data can be sorted by account, ad group, campaign, keyword, and goal.